-- for federal financial aid to continue after the student has been placed on Academic Probation, or - for an extension because he/she is within six months of reaching the Maximum Timeframe and needs more time to complete his/her degree program, or - to get permission to make a substantial change of program if he/she has already made a substantial change once, or - to be reinstated in the University and his/her program of study after being Academically Dismissed.All Academic Dismissal Appeals must be submitted within 10 calendar days of the dismissal notification.
+- for federal financial aid to continue after the student has been placed on Academic Probation, or - for an extension because he/she is within six months of reaching the Maximum Timeframe and needs more time to complete his/her degree program, or - to get permission to make a substantial change of program if he/she has already made a substantial change once, or - to be reinstated in the University and his/her program of study after being Academically Dismissed.
+All Academic Dismissal Appeals must be submitted within 10 calendar days of the dismissal notification.

-Students wishing to appeal for any of these reasons should go to his/her student portal to find the SAP appeal form under the Concerns Management Center or email SAPHELP@ncu.edu to request an appeal form.
+Students wishing to appeal for any of these reasons should email their academic advisors or SAPHELP@ncu.edu to request an appeal form.
 All appeals are reviewed by the SAP Appeal Committee comprised of the student's Dean, the Provost, and a representative from the Student Financial Services Office.
 All appeal decisions will be made within 15 calendar days of receipt of the appeal.
 All appeal decisions are final and students may not submit a second appeal for the same situation without new information or documentation.
+For doctoral candidates, as a condition of approval, students must sign a learning contract.
+The learning contract will detail academic expectations that must be met during the extension period.
+Failure to meet learning contract specifications will result in dismissal from the University.